 -

-And easiest too, simply buy online at the German Railways website and print it out or shown on your phone.
+And easiest too, easy to buy online at the German Railways website and show on your phone.
 Click, click, booked!

-So if you're only planning 2, 3 or maybe 4 such trips and your dates are confirmed, your accommodation is pre-booked and you're happy to commit to a specific train a month or two in advance on a no-refunds, no-changes basis, then advance-purchase tickets are the cheapest option.
-Book them as I explain on the how to buy tickets page.
+So if you're only planning 2, 3 or maybe 4 such trips on fixed dates, your accommodation is pre-booked and you're happy to commit to specific trains 2-3 months in advance on a no-refunds, no-changes basis, then advance-purchase tickets are usually cheapest & easiest.

 -